13 June 2025

 If you believe you may have shared your login details or other sensitive information, please change any relevant passwords and contact the host of the service for advice.
 If you are part of an organisation, then inform your manager.
 If you shared financial information, contact your bank or card provider as soon as possible.
 For more information on what to do please visit https://www.ncsc.gov.uk/collection/phishing-scams/what-to-do.

-If your organisation is an iBizify Premium subscriber, we will already be supporting you in securing your systems and helping your staff to work safely.
+If your organisation is an iBizify Manage subscriber, we will already be supporting you in securing your systems and helping your staff to work safely.

 iBizify offers a wide range of managed security tools and services from backups, and password managers to vulnerability and endpoint assessments, and online security baselining.